dd32/td-gh-ex/readme.txt

 Download lucky theme settings set as a file and then import it at any time.

-== Image Carousel and B3 Slides Post Type ==
+== Image Carousel ==

-Custom post type 'b3_slide' serves homepage image carousel.
-To add slides go to B3 Slides/ Add New, then enter slide title, description, upload image and/or select featured image.
+To add slides go to B3 theme settings, click Slides tab, then enter image URL or choose an image from the Media library or upload new picture and click Choose.
+Title, description, alt text are optional.
 1140 x 300 pixel image size is recommended for best look.
 Slides with 3.8 width/height ratio are being displayed also entirely.
 Bottom part of less ratio images is hidden.

 == Page Templates ==